-The accredited certifier must ensure that the applicant provides a receipt (or receipts) confirming that contributions have been fully paid and copies of such receipts must be included with copies of the certified plans provided to Council in accordance with clause 142(2) of the EP&A Regulation.
+It is the responsibility of an accredited certifier issuing a construction certificate for building work to ensure contributions have been fully paid and copies of such receipts must be included with copies of the certified plans provided to Council in accordance with clause 142(2) of the EP&A Regulation.
 Failure to follow this procedure may render such a certificate invalid and expose the certifier to legal action.